RebekkaHaley/data-science-mlp/README.md

 Below is the current list of projects in this repository:

-0. "Data" is a file containing open source datasets (mostly from Kaggle).
+0. The "Data" file contains open source datasets that are mostly from Kaggle.
+(NB: Currently hidden)

 1. MLP/feed-forward neural network (a simple 2-layer and an n-layer implementation).